 Harry stood.
 "The boat will return in about thirty minutes.
 I will go now.
 I have arranged for Harry's godfather to get out of prison.
 I know he was accused of killing thirteen people ten years ago and all – but, hey, a man's got to have a reputation.
 And I know how much he loves his godson."

 The Dursleys all turned green at that.
 Even Dudley.

 Harry looked at them and said, "You people don't just jump to conclusions – you throw yourselves at them wholeheartedly."
 Harry sighed.
 "At least you're consistent."
 He shook his head to clear it.
 "Yes, Sirius was a bully in school; yes, he comes from a family that scares the hell out of every person in your nephew's world – both good and bad; yes, he would kill to protect his godson.
 He is not, however, a psychopath.
 He would have to be provoked.
 His family is the equivalent of the magical mafia: Too powerful and well connected for law enforcement to actually do anything unless caught in the act or thrown in jail without a trial which is what happened to Sirius Black.
 It's almost too bad for you that he was actually innocent of what they locked him up for.
 Once he's freed, politicians will be kissing his arse.
 And he adores Harry.
 Make of that what you will."

 Harry left and then apparated out.
 He arrived in the bedroom of his dimensional twin.
-He used a number of spells.
-It wouldn't' be a five-star room, but it at least now looked decent and comfortable.
-He then sat down to write a long letter to his dimensional twin.
+After performing a number of spells, he sat down to write a long letter to his dimensional twin.